TeamRocketBalleBalle/RICA/README.md

 > Remote Intensive Care App

 ---------
-This Repo will be used by some very _pro_ mineraft players to build our 1st semester group project :sunglasses:
+This Repo will be used by some ultra _pro_ max mineraft players to build our 1st semester group project :sunglasses: